esnz/angular-simple-loader/README.md

 ## How to use
 Clone this repository, open the terminal inside the project directory and type **npm install** to install project dependencies.
-After all dependencies are installed, type **ng serve** to start the applicatiaon.
+After all dependencies are installed, type **ng serve** to start the application.

 ## License
 MIT